The Good, the Bad, and the Ugly: Marketing Automation Tools

 The company promotes itself as an automation platform.
 But in reality, it offers very few automated services.
 Aweber lures customers by waving its cheap price tag.
 And it’s not an easy way to automate marketing needs.

 The platform is not optimized for mobile users.
 Try sending newsletters from your Smart device, and you’ll feel like hitting your head on the wall.
 Email templates are not customized and archaic.
 Formatting has too many glitches.

 Social media integration is a must for any marketing automation platform.
 But Aweber doesn’t let users see a subscriber’s social profile on the dashboard.
 The email open rate tracking system is pathetic.
 You simply can’t trust the numbers.

 Aweber lacks visual workflow editor, sales team notification, traffic tracking, cart abandonment and split testing.
 In short, you’ll pay nuts and get monkey.

 I am yet to find one who’d give it a thumbs up.
-The editor is non-intuitive and the whole UI is confusing.
-I was scared to use Bulk editing because of the amount of errors.
+The editor is non-intuitive, and the whole UI is confusing.
+I was scared to use Bulk editing because of some errors.
 The errors are hard to fix and eats a lot of time.